 Languages are highly complex and sophisticated systems, and understanding language acquisition processes can reveal a great deal about human language, cognition, development, education, and communication.
 In the Language Acquisition Lab at University of Wisconsin-Milwaukee, we investigate various aspects of first and second language acquisition, including, but not limited to:

-- phonological and morphological acquisition
+- phonological acquisition

 - articulatory and acoustic properties of speech